-AAA's investment in the Investment Partnership was valued at \$1,183.1 million (100.3% of net assets) and \$3,100.6 million (100.1% of net assets) as of December 31, 2017 and 2016, respectively.
+AAA's investment in the Investment Partnership was valued at \$26.7 million (120.5% of net assets) and \$1,183.1 million (100.3% of net assets) as of December 31, 2018 and December 31, 2017, respectively.
 Such investment's fair value has been estimated by the Managing General Partner's board of directors in the absence of readily available fair values.
 However, because of the inherent uncertainty of the valuation, the estimated value may differ materially from the value that would have been realized had a disposal of the investment been made between a willing buyer and seller.
 Additionally, widespread economic uncertainty, slowing capital and consumer spending, indeterminate credit markets, volatile equity returns and other risks described elsewhere in this report could have effects on the fair value of investments in future periods.

 An investment for which a market quotation is not readily available is valued at the investment's fair value as of the end of the applicable accounting period as determined in good faith by the Managing General Partner and the Managing Investment Partner.
 The limited partner interests in the Investment Partnership do not have a readily available market and are valued by the Managing General Partner and recorded at the estimated fair value.
 Such limited partner interests are generally valued at an amount that is equal to the aggregate unrealized value of the assets of the Investment Partnership that AAA would receive if such assets were sold in orderly dispositions over a reasonable period of time between willing parties other than in a forced or liquidation sale, and the distribution of the net proceeds from such sale were distributed to AAA in accordance with the Investment Partnership's limited partnership agreement.
-This amount is generally expected to be equal to the Investment Partnership's net asset value as of the valuation date, as adjusted to reflect the allocation of net assets to the Investment Partnership's General Partner.
+This amount is generally expected to be equal to the assets to the Investment Partnership agreement.
+The Investment Partnership's net asset value as of the valuation date, as adjusted to reflect the allocation of net assets to the Investment Partnership's General Partner.
 The Investment Partnership's net asset value is expected to increase or decrease from time to time based on the amount of investment income, operating expenses and realized gains and losses on the sale or repayment of investments, if any, that it records and the net changes in the appreciation/depreciation of the investments that it carries as assets in its financial statements.